-Please note whether or not the patient has a family history of CF, FXS or SMA on the referral form.
+Please note whether the patient has a family history of CF, FXS or SMA on the referral form.
 If there is a family history, please provide as much information as possible about the family pedigree and any previous testing with results (if available) that has been performed for other family members.

 10 business days.

 If a female is tested first and found to be a carrier of either cystic fibrosis or spinal muscular atrophy, a free of charge test of the relevant gene will be offered to her partner (full details will accompany the test report).

 As a screening test in the general population, this test is not rebated by Medicare.
 The laboratory assumes that the patient or client has provided informed financial consent for the test.